nickmat/file2cpp/readme.md

 # file2cpp - Utility Program

 The program is used to insert binary and or text files into a c or c++ source file.
 It does this using a template file containing c/c++ code but with file-names where the file contents are required.
 The template is copied to the output source file but the file-names are replaced by the literal contents of those files.
+Text files can also be processed to remove unnecessary comments and white space.

-#### Binary Files
+### Binary Files
 Binary file contents are output as a unsigned char array.
 They are entered in the template as the sequence `... @{filename} ...` which is replaced with:-
 ```
 ... {  /* filename */
  nn,nn,nn, ... nn